 Our room was spacious and beautiful, the bed was comfy and there was a flat-screen TV.
 I felt so pampered.
 We had a beautiful view of the meadows, mountains, and cottages and I was extremely happy with my stay there.

-I have stayed in all kinds of hotels, guesthouses, hostels and in tents in camping areas all around Iceland and I would say that Hotel Laki is in the top 5 places of all of the places I have visited.
+I have stayed in all kinds of hotels, guesthouses, hostels, and in tents in camping areas all around Iceland and I would say that Hotel Laki is in the top 5 places of all of the places I have visited.

 Kudos to this family for a job well done!
 And kudos to them for offering our nurses and doctors a free stay during Covid :)

 There is a lovely sitting area by the restaurant where you can sit outside on a veranda with the most beautiful view.
 Hotel Laki is located between two glaciers, where you can see Öræfajökull glacier to the east and the dreaded volcano Katla in Mýrdalsjökull to the west.